Loading NuWatt Energy...

 Stamford electrical inspector signs off on the installation.
 Typically scheduled within 1 week of completion.
 If your panel needs a 200A upgrade, this is inspected simultaneously.

-RRES enrollment and meter configuration.
-Takes 4–8 weeks after passing inspection.
-Your installer submits the interconnection application to Eversource.
+RRES enrollment and meter configuration through United Illuminating.
+Takes approximately 3 weeks after passing inspection.
+Your installer submits the interconnection application to UI.

 Calculate your personalized Stamford solar payback.
-Adjust system size, cost per watt, and financing type to match your home.
+Adjust system size, cost per watt, and financing type.
+Remember: Stamford is in UI territory at $0.28/kWh.

 Estimate your solar return on investment with RRES income, CT tax exemptions, and ESS battery incentives.